 Sifting through pieces of the past

 I love to grab my camera and head out to find something to photograph.
-It’s like an adventure every time because you never really know what you’re going to find, especially when you’re not looking for anything particular.
+It’s an adventure every time because you never really know what you’re going to find, especially when you’re not looking for anything particular.
 It finds you.